Don’t choose this visa to freelance in France!

 Let's say you arrive in France in January 2025.
 Two months before your visa expiry date in January 2026, you renew your long-stay visitor visa.
 You then leave a few months, then go back to switch to a business visa.

 Just know that for the Prefecture - you are NOT a priority!
-And many prefectures are not used to this switching process!
+And many prefectures are not used to this switching process.
 They may start by saying that it’s impossible (This happened for 2 couples who got in touch with me this month).
-And, as the Prefecture struggles with this unfamiliar process, you will go down the bottom of the pile of paperwork…
+And, as the Prefecture struggles with this unfamiliar process, you will go down the bottom of the pile of paperwork.

-2.2 - Explaining why you want to change can be tricky!
+2.2 - Explaining why you want to change can be tricky

 When switching to a profession liberale visa, you’ll need to prepare a full business plan, financial plan and supporting documents.
-And let me just say that it's going to be tricky, to explain that you've been freelancing or that you've been working remotely.
-If you do, you are admitting that you lied while applying for a visitor visa, and they could reject both your business and visitor visa…
+And let me just say that it's going to be tricky to explain that you've been freelancing or that you've been working remotely.
+If you do, you are admitting that you lied while applying for a visitor visa, and they could reject both your business and visitor visa.

 It has to be a brand new project or relaunching an activity you had in your home country - before you moved to France.
 With your visitor visa, talking about working freelancing, while you were supposed to be a visitor will trigger massive issues from the perfecture, and they might even cancel the renewal of your business or your visitor visa.

 The visitor visa is for someone unsure about working again, training remotely for new skills or researching their future life in France, wanting to make sure they like the French lifestyle.
 Watch out.
-I said, research.
-And not DO!
+I said, research and not DO!

 3 - What are the real business visas for France

-You may ask “OK Valerie - What are the real business visas?”My advice is to not fall into the “it will be easier trap”.
-If you are ready to freelance look, straight away into the business Visa, because you will actually save yourself some time.
+You may ask “OK Valerie - What are the real business visas?”.
+My advice is to not fall into the “it will be easier trap”.If you are ready to freelance look straight away into the business visa because you will save yourself some time.

 The 2 business visas you are looking at are:

-1. Visa profession liberale or Carte de séjour Entrepreneur Profession Libérale.
+1. Visa profession libérale or Carte de séjour Entrepreneur Profession Libérale.
 This is a 1-year visa, renewable from France with NO investment required.
 It can be for an existing activity that you are moving to France or a brand new activity (without experience).
-It’s OK for first-time freelancers, as long as you can show that you will generate the minimum wage SMIC in France or have savings.
+It’s fine for first-time freelancers, as long as you can show that you will generate the minimum wage SMIC in France or have savings.

 Yes, you will need more time to prepare than for a visitor visa but you’ll be able to work straight away.

-I've also heard some relocation companies and an insurance broker say that It was easier to go for the visitor visa because it takes months to create a business.
+I've also heard some relocation companies and an insurance broker say that it was easier to go for the visitor visa because it takes months to create a business.
 That is just false!!

 Once you have your business visa and your land in France.
 It's more a question of settling down, giving yourself two to three weeks to settle down in your new property, but because we have the business visa and a French address, we can just go ahead and register as soon as you land.
 You don’t need a French social security number to create a business (except for artists) - this is another lie!